PavanAnanthSharma/RSA-Cryptography-using-Haskell/README.md

 ````

 #### Encryption and Decryption ####
-My last step was to write a method for encryption and decryption.
+Our last step was to write a method for encryption and decryption.
 One can call <i>getRSAKeyPairs</i> to get the key pairs and then use the following functions.
 ````haskell
 -- Encrypts a message m using public key pair pbk=(e, n) encrypt :: Integer -> (Integer, Integer) -> Integer